A shared drill can build a stronger neighborhood.

 Members = asking for our opening date.

-We’re laying the groundwork — spreading the word, building partnerships, and gathering community support.
+Laying the groundwork — spreading the word, building partnerships, and gathering community support.

-WE ARE HERE.
-We’ve secured our first location!
-Now, we are raising funds to pay the lease, prepare the space, and build the systems that will make tool lending possible.
+Raising funds to pay the lease, prepare the space, and build the systems that will make tool lending possible.
+Think: shelving, inventory software, volunteer training, membership building, and getting the lights on.

 This phase is all about resource-gathering — tools, funds, and people power.